91Ʋ

 Interrupting Root Causes of Systemic Inequality

-Austin ISD’s equity-driven planning process rebuilt trust with communities by combining data and directly involving over 900 students, staff, and community members representing historically marginalized groups.
-After listening, we developed an approach that reflected the communities’ expressed needs and priorities, enabled by GIS.
+Austin ISD’s comprehensive planning process, driven by equitable design, successfully rebuilt trust with diverse communities.
+By integrating data analysis and actively engaging over 900 students, staff, and committed community members from historically marginalized groups, we developed a strategic approach that genuinely reflected their expressed needs and priorities.
 After rigorously defining a multi-faceted data approach, sourcing qualified sets, and mapping then analyzing it layer by layer, it was found that 20% of the district’s schools are experiencing high concentrations of historically underserved students, high neighborhood vulnerability, and poor facility conditions.
 Interactive data tools like thisbuilt trust and transparency by putting data directly in community hands.
 When the historic $2.44 billion bond passed with 80% of funds invested in underserved schools and neighborhoods, it was a community-driven victory for students and their families, informed by data.
 “I’ve never seen…such an equity-focused bond.
 I never thought I would see that.
 I’m pretty speechless,” says LaTisha Anderson, Austin ISD’s District One Trustee.

 ELGIN AREA SCHOOL DISTRICT U46